 Dr. Andrew Utterson is Associate Professor of Screen Studies in the Roy H. Park School of Communications.

-He is the Coordinator of the Ithaca College-wide 'Ithaca Seminar' liberal arts first-year seminars.
+He is the Director of the Ithaca College-wide 'Ithaca Seminar' liberal arts first-year seminars.

 Specializing in the area of 'screen studies,' his research and teaching examine the impact of new technology on cinema as well as the ways in which new technology enables us to rethink the history of the moving image across screen media.